 Given that the Irish make phenomenal cheese, I am quite certain they’re not confused about cheese versus “cheese” on their crisps.
 (If you want cheese, why are you eating crisps you daft American tourist?)
-The same is true in the USA: cheese don’t taste like that.
+The same is true of “cheese” crisps in the USA: cheese don’t taste like that.
 I’m not sure sometimes Americans know the difference.
-However, call it “cheese” or “cheez” – it’s still tasty.
+However, whether “cheese” or “cheez” – it’s still tasty.

 One note that might earn me back a few points of Irish esteem: I’ve ignored Walkers as they are a colonial brand.

 I went for the classic yellow bag, cheese and onion, produced by Northern Ireland’s Tayto brand.
 Best part was the texture.
 I don’t think any American potato chip has the same thin, tender kind of texture while still being crunchy.
 Since the onion/cheese went so well I tried out the salt and vinegar (this was likely Ireland’s Tayto brand).
 Liked it even more.
 Unlike Keogh’s, I didn’t taste onion/cheese for the next three days after a single bag.
 (See addendum below 2017-07-30 regarding which is the “other” Tayto.)